kimmlee/Containerised_MeSH/README.md

 ### Step 2: Clone this git repo
-Importantly note that you must install git lfs before performing git clone; otherwise, the data used by this repo will be not be cloned or pull to your local machine.
+Importantly note that you must install git lfs before performing git clone; otherwise, the data used by this repo will be not be cloned or pulled to your local machine.

 `git clone [https url]`